soot-oss/SootUp/docs/write_analyses.md

 ```
 // TODO incorporate & guide through examples

+In the meantime please have a look into the test cases of the
+analysis submodule to see example implementations of interprocedural
+data-flow analysis via the IFDS or IDE Framework.

 ```

-If you wish to implement an interprocedural data-flow analysis via the IFDS or IDE Framework please have a look at the test cases in the sootup.analysis submodule.